CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-07-22-yellow-tape-your-office.md

 My partner and I have work usually in the same room when traveling.
 So, we just tell each other when we are about to go into deep think mode.
 I also usually put on some think music on my iPod Nano and jack in.
 Unless the building is on fire I'm out of touch.

 So wear a hat or a sash or even yellow tape your office off.
-Get productive and enjoy your life.</p>
+Get productive and enjoy your life.